UNKJD (MBS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 UNKJD Historical Price

-According to the latest data gathered on UNKJD live price page, the current price of UNKJD is 0.00302847USD.
-The circulating supply of UNKJD(MBS) is 625.44M MBS , giving it a market capitalization of $1.89M.
+According to the latest data gathered on UNKJD live price page, the current price of UNKJD is 0.00323272USD.
+The circulating supply of UNKJD(MBS) is 625.44M MBS , giving it a market capitalization of $2.02M.

 The UNKJD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MBS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.